Hello (Adele song): Critical reception

 "Hello" received universal critical acclaim.
 Alexis Petridis of The Guardian described it as "a big ballad, but a superior example of its kind", and opined that the song is "precisely the kind of lovelorn epic ballad that made Adele one of the biggest stars in the world."
 Writing for The Independent, Emily Jupp stated in her review of the song that it "might not be groundbreaking, but Adele's return with her familiar, smoky sound is very welcome".
 She called it an if it ain't broke' ballad" and said: "Adele does what she does best, belting out emotional tales of love and loss much the same as with her last album, 21, but this time, with a little more self-forgiveness."

 Greg Kot of the Chicago Tribune wrote: "Lyrics that work best when they zoom in on personal details match her combination of vocal power and restraint."
 Neil McCormick from The Daily Telegraph called it "a beautiful song of loss and regret", adding that "it takes a grip on the kind of memory every listener holds somewhere in their heart and merges it with Adele's own drama."
 Rolling Stone ranked "Hello" at number 6 on its year-end list to find the 50 best songs of 2015.
 Several publications have commented on similarities in the theme of the song and accompanying video with that of "Hello" by American singer Lionel Richie.

-In 2021, Parade ranked the song number 12 on their list of the 25 greatest Adele songs, and in 2022, American Songwriter ranked the song number three on their list of the 10 greatest Adele songs.
+In 2021, Parade ranked the song number 12 on their list of the 25 greatest Adele songs.
+Further, in 2022, American Songwriter ranked the song number three on their list of the 10 greatest Adele songs.